Van Jones: Foray into environmentalism

 By 2005, Jones had begun promoting eco-capitalism and environmental justice.
 In 2005 the Ella Baker Center expanded its vision beyond the immediate concerns of policing, declaring that "If we really wanted to help our communities escape the cycle of incarceration, we had to start focusing on job, wealth and health creation."
 In 2005, Jones and the Ella Baker Center produced the "Social Equity Track" for the United Nations' World Environment Day celebration, held that year in San Francisco.
-It was the official beginning of what would eventually become Ella Baker Center's Green-Collar Jobs Campaign.

 The Green-Collar Jobs Campaign was Jones's first effort to combine his goals of improving racial and economic equality with mitigating environmental damage.
 He worked to establish the nation's first "Green Jobs Corps" in Oakland.
 On October 20, 2008, the City of Oakland formally launched the Oakland Green Jobs Corps, a public-private partnership to "provide local Oakland residents with job training, support, and work experience so that they can independently pursue careers in the new energy economy."